 Miles M. Ishigaki

-His gifted college and pre-college single-reed students have won awards in international clarinet competitions and have been participants in prestigious regional and national honor wind ensemble festivals.
-In addition, students from his studio have received numerous prestigious academic awards: Ronald E. McNair Doctoral grant, Sallay Cassanova Doctoral grant, Stanford University internship, Fulbright Scholarship, CSUF President’s-Rodman Scholarship, CSUF President’s-Rodman Graduate Fellowship, University of Oklahoma Graduate Fellowship and UCLA Doctoral Fellowship.
-His former students teach in colleges across the U.S. (SUNY Fredonia - applied clarinet, East Tennessee State University - applied clarinet and history, and Cal State Long Beach - in education)
+His gifted college and pre-college students have won awards in international clarinet competitions and have participated in prestigious regional and national honor ensemble festivals.
+In addition, students from his studio have received prestigious academic awards: Ronald E. McNair Doctoral grant, Sally Cassanova Doctoral grant, Stanford University internship, Fulbright Scholarship, CSUF President’s-Rodman Scholarship, CSUF President’s-Rodman Graduate Fellowship, University of Oklahoma Graduate Fellowship and UCLA Doctoral Fellowship.
+Currently, his former students teach in colleges (SUNY Fredonia - applied clarinet, East Tennessee State University - in history, and Cal State Long Beach - in education, George Washington University-DC – in library), serve as K-12 administrators, and are public school teachers.

-Ishigaki has performed as Principal Clarinet with the Clovis Chamber Orchestra, and has taken part in many performances with such groups as the Fresno Philharmonic, Oklahoma Symphony, Fresno Lyric Opera, Orpheus Chamber Ensemble, Fort Collins Symphony and the Greeley Philharmonic.
-His enthusiasm for the solo and chamber repertoire of the clarinet has resulted in his giving numerous concerts in the United States, England, Mexico and Japan; in his being a guest soloist and lecturer at the Oklahoma Clarinet Symposium; and with directing special arts projects for the CSU Summer Arts Program (“Clarinet Artistry: An eclectic forum” and “Mozart: The Composer, His Chamber Music and the Clarinet”).
-He also shares his musical talents through performances for community organizations such as the American Red Cross, Valley Children’s Hospital, Friends of the Fresno Public Library Series, the Central California Nikkei Foundation and the Japanese American Citizen’s League.
+Oklahoma Clarinet Symposium; and with directing special arts projects for the CSU Summer Arts Program (“Clarinet Artistry: An eclectic forum” and “Mozart: TheComposer, His Chamber Music and the Clarinet”).
+He also shares his musical expertise through performances for community organizations such as the American Red Cross, Valley Children’s Hospital, Friends of the Fresno Public Library Series, the Central California Nikkei Foundation and the Japanese American Citizen’s League.